gullerya/cluster-tasks-service/readme.md

 ###Basic concepts and usage example

 The world of `CTS` may roughly be separated into two:
-- the __service__ is responsible for its environment setup, ongoing work and maintenance: collecting and registering processors, pulling and handing tasks over, statistics and monitoring, GC of finished/dead tasks etc. Service also provides few generic API for the consumer, for example API to enqueue tasks.
+- the __service__ is responsible for its environment setup, ongoing work and maintenance: collecting and registering processors, pulling and handing tasks over, statistics and monitoring, GC of finished/dead tasks etc.
+ Service also provides few generic API for the consumer, for example API to enqueue tasks.
+ Service import/bootstrapping is a __one-time__ effort per application.
 - a __processors__, implemented by consumer extending appropriate base abstract classes, are the actual tasks processor with custom business logic, almost completely transparent to the framework.
+ In opposite to service, it is likely that there will be many __processors__ (CPTs) in your application, each handling specific use-case.
+ Adding processors is an ongoing effort, aligned with the application evolution.

 In order to obtain the __service__, wire into your Spring eco-system the interface `ClusterTasksService`.
 It is a singleton, so the best practice would be to (auto)wire it as a private member of any of your services/components using it.
 Detailed info on __service__'s API available [here](cts-service-api.md).